Tyler887/so/_sources/usage.rst.txt

 macOS is a trademark of Apple, Inc.

-FreeBSD and "The Power to Serve" is a registered trademark of the FreeBSD Foundation and used by the FreeBSD Project with permission.
+FreeBSD and "The Power to Serve" is a registered trademark of the FreeBSD Foundation.

+All other trademarks are the property of their respective owners.